 Til then, I have Abby.
 She's good company, at home or in the truck.
 She's a heartbeat at my feet on those nights I'm alone in the house when my husband is on the road and a draft of lonely wind taps at my soul.
 Like Barkley, she's the uncomplicated creature I could be if I knew better.
 She challenges any threat with honor; to bark at the UPS man is the utmost of patriotism for her, and she quietly offers me an affection ignorant of my faults.
 She sleeps deeply yet watchfully and for her cunning seems to have no knowledge of death, and relies on me to do her worrying about that for her.

 When she goes on a trip with me, she gently lets me put the driving harness on her, so she stays secure, then quietly lays down and goes to sleep until we have arrived.
-Getting an older dog from Rescue one of the best decisions I ever made along the way.
+I will miss Barkley until the day I die.
+But getting an older dog from Rescue was one of the best decisions I ever made along the way.
 Since the day she showed up at the door with her Foster Mom, she's been a warm, brave and loving companion that has made the continued journey worth taking.